 The Eagle's Nest wasn't damaged during the war, so it looks just like it did in April of 1945.

 Most of the furniture was removed by the occupying forces, but the red marble fireplace that Mussolini gave to Hitler is still there, minus some pieces chipped off by souvenir hunters.

 The stone walls and beams in the ceilings are the original ones.
 Some of the light fixtures are original, others are copies of the originals - ditto for the wood paneling on the walls.

 As you enter the Kehlsteinhaus, you come into a small, paneled dining area, now a restaurant with small tables serving a limited selection of food and drink.
-Take a look at the sideboard; it's the original one.
 This was the room where Hitler had a long dining table for banquets.

 This room was the setting for a party following the wedding of Eva Braun's sister, Gretl, and SS Officer Hermann Fegelein, on June 3, 1944.
 The Führer had Fegelein shot for desertion on April 29, 1945, the day before his own suicide in Berlin.

 Left photo, above: Gretl Fegelein at counter, Hermann Fegelein and Eva Braun in background.